The inbox is the chat

 Every prior shape is now a saved view over Sessions:

-• The "DMs" panel — gone.
-Sessions where the participant set is {me, them}.
+- The "DMs" panel — gone.
+Sessions where the participant set is

-• The "Channels" panel — gone.
-Sessions scoped to a TRUST or a Company.
+{me, them}. - The "Channels" panel — gone.
+Sessions scoped to a Company.

-• The "Activity" feed — gone.
-The same session, lensed to from_kind=system messages.
+- The "Activity" feed — gone.
+The same session, lensed to

 What's next

-• Rolesmessage_to(<role>) routes to the current occupant; the inbox follows the seat.
+message_to(<role>)routes to the current occupant; the inbox follows the seat. - Company — what a Company's sessions are scoped to.

-• Architect/studio is the same chat-shape applied one turn earlier, before the Company exists.
+- Architect — the same conversational shape applied one turn earlier, before the Company exists.